furbuild/furbuild-website/content/post/elastic-band-head-frame.md

 #### Results
 We've been wearing the head frames with balaclavas underneath for a few hours without any problems.
 It's very comfortable, excited to see how it feels when we've attached the foam to the frame.

+Each frame took about **3 hours** to make, from measuring to sewing by hand.
+The material cost for both was 288 SEK (38 USD), including the balaclavas, elastic band and thread.